idvorkin/idvorkin.github.io/_posts/2016-04-21-magical-memories.md

 #### Freedom

-One of my magic routines is "pick a card, write down what you really want on it".
+One of my magic routines is _"pick a card, write down what you really want on it"_.

-Then the card is lost and the person says their magic word several times to find the thing they want.
+Then the card is lost and the person says their magic word to find the thing they want.
 We do this a few times re-enforcing they can get the thing they want.
-When the trick is over I say OK, this card with the thing you want is for you.
-Remember, you can always do that when you're having trouble getting what you want.
+When the magic is over I say OK, take home this card with the thing you want as a reminder that you can get what you want.

-My wrist had been bugging me and so I hadn't been doing magic for a few months, and had sort of lost the habit.
-I saw a woman that looked like she could use some joy, so I did the above magic.
+My wrist had been bugging me and so I hadn't been doing magic for a few months, and had lost the habit.
+I saw a woman that looked like she could use some wonder, so I did the "write down what you want" magic.
 She wrote down that she wanted freedom.
-I was a bit disappointed, I like it when folks write something personal, and I assumed she was writing this for some political purpose.
+I was a bit disappointed, I like it when folks write something personal, and I assumed she was writing freedom for some political cause.

-After we did the magic the woman seemed really happy, and said "I really needed that - thank you"!
+After we did the magic the woman seemed really happy, and said _"I really needed that - thank you"_!

-A few days later I saw the woman again, and she stopped me and said "Wow, that magic really was life changing thank you".
-I figured she was lying and just being kind, and said "glad you enjoyed it", and went on my way.
-But after that, I spent a bunch more time practicing magic.
+A few days later the woman stopped me and said _That magic really was life changing thank you_.
+I figured she was lying and just being kind, so I said _glad you enjoyed it_, and went on my way.

-That small encouragement was enough though, and I restarted my daily magic.
-A few days later I saw the woman again and thanked her - "When you told me the magic mattered to you, it made my day and inspired me to double down into magic".
-She was like, "oh it was mutually beneficial then".
-She went on to explain that on the day I did the magic she'd been served divorce papers, and it was crushing.
-She said "When I took that card, I was literally given my freedom".
+But a lie can be enough, and I restarted my daily magic practice.
+A few weeks later I ran into the woman and thanked her - _"When you told me the magic mattered to you, it inspired me to get back into magic".
+She was like, _"oh it was mutually beneficial then"\*.
+She went on to explain that on the day I did the magic trick was the day her divorce had been finalized, and she was emotionally crushed.
+She went on to say "When you gave me that card, you literally handed me my freedom".

 Wow!